Astros 2 immaculate innings, Maldonado 3 RBIs to beat Texas

 The only AL West team with a winning record, Houston (39-24) had lost four of five after dropping the series opener.
 The Astros then won 4-3 on Tuesday night with a four-run rally in the eighth inning, and started the series finale with another big outburst.

 The Astros sent 11 batters to the plate in the first inning.
-The first nine faced fill-in starter Tyson Miller (0-1), who was gone after No. 9 batter Maldonado’s double to right.
+Fill-in starter Tyson Miller (0-1) was gone after No. 9 batter Maldonado’s double for a 6-0 lead, and the pitcher was sent back to Triple-A Round Rock after the game.

 TRAINER’S ROOM